manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Retention_Tags_Policies.md

 11. On the menu bar on the top of the page, select the **retention policies** tab.

 12. In the **retention policies page**, note that there is one default retention policy.
 Since this policy is selected by default, its corresponding properties are displayed in the detail pane on the right-side of the screen.
-This information indicates that all the default retention tags that have been assigned to this policy. <br/>
+This information displays all the default retention tags that have been assigned to this policy. <br/>

 	You want to create a custom retention policy, so select the **plus (+) sign** icon in the toolbar that appears across the list of existing retention policies.